Borrowed Bites

 Raspberry Filling

 • Combine raspberries, sugar, cornstarch, and lemon juice in a medium saucepan.
 Bring to a simmer and cook until the sauce is very thick, about 5 minutes.
-Pour into a mesh strainer and strain thoroughly to remove seeds, stirring with a spoon to help it strain and scraping the bottom of the strainer to collect all the sauce.
-Continue straining until you have about 1.5 cups of smooth sauce.
+Pour into a mesh strainer and strain thoroughly to remove seeds, stirring with a spoon to help it strain and scraping the underside of the strainer to collect all the sauce.
+Continue straining until you have between 1.25 and 1.5 cups of smooth sauce.

 12 oz raspberries, 2 tablespoon cornstarch, ⅓ cup sugar, ½ tablespoon lemon juice